Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 Enhanced vision by reducing chromatic aberration

 The Odyssey lens’s special polymer material dramatically reduces chromatic aberration.
-Chromatic aberration is a distortion that occurs when a lens fails to focus all colors it is seeing to the same convergence point.
-This results in a fringing of colors at the boundaries between the light and dark parts of what you are looking at.
+Chromatic aberration is a distortion that occurs when a lens fails to focus all colors to the same convergence point.
+This results in color fringing at the boundaries between light and dark areas.

 Improved visual contrast